Robert Carter III: Conversion

 In February 1786, Carter decided to send his youngest sons George and John Tasker Carter to the new Baptist university in Rhode Island (what is now Brown University).
 He wrote to its minister president James Manning:

 I beg leave to appoint you their Foster Father intimating that my desire is that both my Said Sons shd. be active Characters in Life ...
 The prevailing Notion now is to Continue the most abject State of Slavery in this [Virginia] Common-Wealth – On this Consideration only, I do not intend that these my two Sons shall return to this State till each of them arrive to the Age of 21 years.

 In November 1788, Carter sent three daughters to live with Baptist friends in Baltimore, instructing their hosts "Girls are not to act by a Maid, but by themselves."
 But he also sent a slave as barter for their room and board.

 During the 1780s, some Baptists began to segregate their meetings.
 After the Baptist Ketocton Association of churches passed a motion that hereditary slavery was "contrary to the word of God," and Morattico Baptist Church changed its rule to allow only free male members to vote on church issues, tumult rocked the General Committee.
 Carter's wife had died and the grieving widower responded to the changes by drafting a charter for Yeocomico Church that required egalitarian voting.
 He left Morattico for the splinter congregation, signing its charter below the signatures of several slaves.
 Carter unsuccessfully ran for a position in the Virginia Ratification Convention.
 While struggling with several bouts of illness, he was cared for by his daughter Sarah Fairfax Carter.
 He postponed her proposed marriage to Richard Bland Lee, perhaps because of the suitor's pro-slavery ideas.

 Carter continued to host spiritual seekers, including a "Mr. Moyce," who in January 1788 introduced him to the writings of Emanuel Swedenborg, a Scandinavian aristocrat, scientist and mystic who had developed followers in London.
 Carter began to request copies of his writings from business correspondents.
 In December 1789, Carter believed he "died", perhaps another religious experience tinged by illness.
-In 1790, Carter wrote British Baptist elder John Rippon, "the toleration of slavery indicates very great depravity of mind."
+In 1790, Carter wrote in a letter to English Baptist minister John Rippon that "the toleration of slavery indicates very great depravity of mind."
 He also criticized ministers who offered universal redemption, but only "partial Election before Creation".
 In the nineteenth century, as some Virginia Baptist churches became more accommodating of slavery, it began to grow in the number of members.
 In 1790 it claimed 20,000 members in Virginia; a decade later, well after the disestablishment of the Anglican Church, it had become Virginia's second largest sect.